Skip to main content

 What does "ABS" mean?

-A safety system that prevents wheels from locking up during hard braking, maintaining steering control.
+A safety system that prevents wheel lockup during hard braking, allowing the driver to maintain steering control while braking.

 Why does ABS matter for vehicle safety?